jlparkI/xGPR/docs/fitting_tutorial.rst

 to avoid calculating variance (since you won't need it).
 This saves a single additional iteration over the dataset.

-To see how to make predictions and cluster or visualize data with a fitted model, continue to :doc:`Making predictions</prediction_tutorial>`.
+To see how to make predictions continue to :doc:`Making predictions</prediction_tutorial>`.